Brew Autoupdate

 Resize KVM guest’s raw volumes

 After running virtual machines in KVM for some time, it might come in handy to be able to resize a KVM guest's raw volumes.
-In order to do so you first have to shutdown your VM for a while:
+In order to do so you first have to shutdown your VM:

 virsh destroy <guestname>